Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

 Improved Sleep Habits

-- Sleep is crucial to proper healthy hormonal maintenance, including those needed to regulate blood glucose levels.
+- Sleep is crucial to proper healthy hormonal maintenance, including hormones needed to regulate blood glucose levels.

 - Check out this article for tips on the importance of sleep and tips on getting better sleep.